Research Lab "Social Media & Hate"

 However, antisemitism is a core element of ideologies that are closely related to hate speech, such as white nationalism (Ward 2017) and jihadism (Rickenbacher 2021).

 Our research has focused on recognition of antisemitic speech and other forms of bigotry on social media.
-We have worked mainly with data from Twitter, but we are increasingly including data from other platforms.
+We have worked mainly with data from Twitter, but we are increasingly including data from other platforms, such as TikTok.